matsengrp/gctree/README.md

 `--nogctree` do not perform gctree inference

-## arguments for non-nuetral simulation
+## arguments for non-neutral simulation

 `--selection`    simulation with affinity selection